safepay/sensor.fronius/info.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs) [![fronius](https://img.shields.io/github/release/safepay/sensor.fronius.svg)](https://github.com/safepay/sensor.fronius) ![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)

 ### Features:
-This component simplifies the integration of a Fronius inverter and optional PowerFlow:
+This component simplifies the integration of a Fronius inverter and optional Smart Meter:
 * creates up to 12 individual sensors for easy display or use in automations
 * converts Wh to kWh
 * rounds values to 2 decimal places
 * converts yearly and total energy data to kWh or MWh (user-configurable)
-* optionally connects to PowerFlow devices for 3 additional sensors
+* optionally connects to your smart meter (PowerFlow) device for 3 additional sensors
 * optionally sums values if you have more than one inverter
 * pauses from sunset to sunrise to handle inverter logging going offline at night